 Because, who wants to eat a soggy pile of spinach with no discernable texture?
 Not me!

 Some great ways you can add some crunch to your salad include adding crushed up nuts like almonds and walnuts, pinenuts, roasted cauliflower or crispy rice noodles.
 You could even add in some coconut bacon, which is like a vegan (and healthier for your arteries) version of the real deal.

 Starchy vegetables like pumpkin, butternut squash and parsnips tend to be a bit higher in carbs and more dense than leafy greens.
 Try roasting some of these veggies in the oven and popping them into your salad — not only will they keep you full for longer, but they’re also freakin’ delicious.
 You can also add other yummy carbs like rice, quinoa or barley.

 3. Add some fat

 Fat is your friend.
 I repeat, fat is your friend!

 Adding a small amount of healthy, unsaturated fat to your meal will slow down the rate at which your stomach empties during digestion.
-It also helps the with the release of the hormones that control your appetite.
-Try adding some olive oil, avocado or even some cheese like goats cheese or feta throughout your salad, and notice how much more satisfied feel.
+It also helps with the release of the hormones that control your appetite.
+Try adding some olive oil, avocado, or even some cheese like goats cheese or feta throughout your salad, and notice how much more satisfied you feel.

 The same goes for when you’re cooking your veggies at home.
 Don’t be afraid to cover them in a generous amount of olive oil, coconut oil or ghee when you’re BBQing or grilling.
 However, try to keep deep-frying to the rare occasion, as this isn’t great for your heart health.